shsagir/play-area-sync/docs/install-craft-3-uni.md

 ## Updating Craft

-The lastest update is just a `composer update` away.
+The latest Craft update is just a `composer update` away.
 When you run this command in the terminal locally, the output looks something like this:

 ```plain
   Loading composer repositories with package information